CGA Mission & History

 CGA members share their knowledge and love of goats at agricultural fairs and fiber festivals.
 The CGA also sponsors educational workshops on goat husbandry and cashmere assessment.
 Three times a year, members produce a publication called “HOOFPRINTS,” with articles about breeding, pasture maintenance, parasite control, health and birthing issues, and in-depth cashmere fiber analysis.

-The CGA also sponsors a judged live goat show in the autumn of each year at the Vermont Sheep & Wool Festival in Tunbridge, VT.
+The CGA also sponsors a judged live goat show in the autumn of each year, most recently at the Vermont Sheep & Wool Festival in Tunbridge, VT.
 The shows are a terrific place to learn, talk to breeders, show off your best animals, and contemplate additions to your own herd.
 An annual fleece competition alternates between the CGA and the Northwest Cashmere Association (NWCA) CGA hosts the fleece competition in Tunbridge in odd years and NWCA hosts the competition in even years.

 The CGA invites everyone (including non-goat owners) to learn more about our organization.
 While most of our focus is on cashmere fiber, our organization is also dedicated to improving all aspects of the cashmere goat, including its meat, pelts, horns, ability to serve as a pack animal, and silvopasturing.